-- o If this is true, then the peer is trying to reuse the context tag for the creation of a context with different ULID pair or FII, which is a signal that the Initiator has lost the other context.
+o If either or both are different, then the peer is reusing the context tag for the creation of a context with different ULID pair or FII, which is an indication that the peer has lost the original context.
 In this case, we are in the Context confusion situation, and the host MUST NOT use the old context to send any packets.
 It MAY just discard the old context (after all, the peer has discarded it), or it MAY attempt to re-establish the old context by sending a new I1 message and moving its state to I1-SENT.
-In any case, once that this situation is detected, the host MUST not keep two contexts with overlapping Ls(peer) locator sets and the same context tag in ESTABLISHED state, since this would result in demultiplexing problems on the peer. - o If this is not true, then the local host must be broken, since it should have detected the existence of a context for the same ULID pair and FII earlier.
+In any case, once that this situation is detected, the host MUST NOT keep two contexts with overlapping Ls(peer) locator sets and the same context tag in ESTABLISHED state, since this would result in demultiplexing problems on the peer.